About

 This team project began with the task of developing an autonomous parallel parking system using the Quanser QCar, a scale-model autonomous vehicle platform equipped with advanced sensors and NVIDIA Jetson hardware.
 We used two approaches:

-• Applying image preprocessing (grayscale + Gaussian blur) and edge detection (Canny using OpenCV) to identify the parking lines.
+Applying image preprocessing (grayscale + Gaussian blur) and Canny edge detection to identify the parking lines.

 I am continuing this project in 2025, our task is to develop a similar vehicle platform from scratch.
 The purpose is to allow educators at Queen's to use it as a learning tool, since it costs approximately $20,000 to purchase the QCar from Quanser.
 This will involve: